SharkSnack/shiren-6/content/dungeons/quietude-of-serpentcoil-island.md

 Twisty Hani (35 HP, 12 atk, 15 def) spawns on 7-10F, and lowers Shiren's level by 1 when adjacent.<br/>Use arrows to defeat it from a distance instead of risking losing experience points.

-Water Ninja D (24 HP, 15 atk, 9 def) shoots water from up to 3 tiles away.<br/>Getting splashed by water makes equipped items rust, makes food go bad, or causes scrolls to get wet.<br/>Water Ninjas won't use their ability when adjacent, so use zigzag movement to lure them closer.<br/>Rotten Onigiri can be turned into Grilled Onigiri using Fire Ninja D (5-8F) if needed.
+Water Ninja D (24 HP, 15 atk, 9 def) spawns on 7-9F, and shoots water from up to 3 tiles away.<br/>Getting splashed by water makes equipped items rust, makes food go bad, or causes scrolls to get wet.<br/>Water Ninjas won't use their ability when adjacent, so use zigzag movement to lure them closer.<br/>Rotten Onigiri can be turned into Grilled Onigiri using Fire Ninja D (5-8F) if needed.

 Mixer (78 HP, 39 atk, 29 def) is a rare spawn, and is also extremely powerful after eating items.<br/>Use Narrow-escape or Paralyzing staves to paralyze the Mixer, then level it up using a Ghost Samurai.<br/>If there's a cannon, let Mixer man it and throw items at the Mixer to safely synthesize and slay it.<br/>If you have a Peach Staff, consider stocking up on Mixer Buns for when you find synthesis ingredients.